“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Kneeling, Sano immediately leaned forward to kiss Saitou.
 And though this was something he’d done many times over the last couple of months, he was blushing harder than ever now — which probably explained why the kiss started out so soft, though it didn’t stay that way long.
 For Sano pressed closer eagerly to taste the cigarette flavor of Saitou’s mouth, and Saitou teased Sano’s tongue out with his own.

 With so much blood heating his face, that there was any left to form an erection down in the sudden tightness of the wraps beneath his pants was astonishing.
-Sano’s chest was rising and falling rapidly with the intensity of his breaths; and, wanting to get some part of Saitou in between his legs, he squirmed closer to him in an attempt to rearrange their limbs a bit, rendering their kiss messy and difficult to maintain as he moved.
+Sano’s chest rose and fell rapidly with the intensity of his breaths; and, wanting to get some part of Saitou in between his legs, he squirmed closer to him in an attempt to rearrange their limbs a bit, rendering their kiss messy and difficult to maintain as he moved.
 The desire he felt to be closer to Saitou was like an explosive force expanding within him… and it was this very desire, seemingly contradictorily, that slowed him.

 Because words from earlier, “I couldn’t have you staying with me just for the sex,” had come back to him all of a sudden.
 Saitou had clearly been teasing with that statement, but the memory of it reinforced Sano’s awareness that his current actions could be interpreted in more than one way and might not be as reassuring as he intended.
-He was aching for Saitou in every part of his body, and he fully planned to use that body to convey his emotions… but he had to preface that with words.
+He throbbed for Saitou in every part of his body, and he fully planned to use that body to convey his emotions… but he had to preface that with words.
 He couldn’t proceed one step farther in this process, couldn’t so much as kiss Saitou one more time, before he’d done so.

-His lips were throbbing as he drew back, and his heart felt much the same as he looked Saitou in the eye.
+His lips tingled as he drew back, and his heart felt much the same as he looked Saitou in the eye.
 He found himself abruptly overwhelmed with a feeling of vulnerability like nothing he’d ever experienced even when he’d been specifically encouraging Saitou to attack him.
 Everything that had gone before had been mere play compared to this moment; with this he would be opening himself up to Saitou, exposing his heart, as he never had.
 It was a breathtaking sensation.

 Sano grinned in return.
 “I don’t think either of us have been stupid.”
 He was able to speak more easily now that the soul-baring moment was over.
 “This shit is crazy; we couldn’t have predicted it.”